mngr777/UlamSimpleTrees/README.md

 There's an option to reuse the program sequence as input: select "EP" element in "Tools" and check parameter box.

 ### The interpreter
 The `TreeExec` interpreter has 4 bonds: for program tree, memory sequence, input sequence and output tree.
 There's also state number, two "registers" and and index of currently selected bond.
-The output is a tree just because I wanted to have a demo with building a copy of the program that the builder itself is running (see below); trees and sequences should be replaced with a single type anyway.
+The output is a tree just because I wanted to have a demo with building a copy of the program that the builder itself is running (see [below](#building-a-tree-e3-element)); trees and sequences should be replaced with a single type anyway.

-Functions that are not supposed to fail like `+` or `-` can have their arguments directly passed to them like `(+ 1 2)`.
+Functions that are not supposed to fail like `+` or `-` can have their arguments directly passed to them: `(+ 1 2)`, `(- (num-attached) 2)`.
 Functions that create new atoms and manipulate links instead read their arguments from registers and memory and expect input or output bond to be selected, e.g. moving to next atom in input sequence look like this:
 ```
 (prog2
   (prog2